Confessions of a 40-Something Two

 "That's my wife," I corrected.
 There was no more talking.
 Luckily my wife was not in earshot of this remark.
 I thought it proper etiquette to never mention this to my wife for as long as I lived.
 EVER!

-I wonder if Nick ever had this said to him about his former wife Mariah Carey when they were together--though it was true that she was much older than him.
+I wonder if Nick Cannon had a similar situation with his former wife Mariah Carey when they were together.
+It was true that she was much older than him, though.
 He has a boyish look himself.

 What do you think?